kivanctezoren/sanalkiwobot/README.md

 ![(Türkçe kılavuz için tıklayınız.)](./README_TR.md)

+## WORKING MECHANISM

-The bot's main feature is that besides the commands starting with "/", it also tries to understand a command call from the regular messages.
-Every text message is passed to a dispatcher function named "read_incoming".
-If any keywords are found, the appropriate action is taken.
+Every incoming text message is passed to a dispatcher function named "read_incoming".
+If any keywords are found, the corresponding actions are taken.
 Using this method, the bot can reply to some chatting prompts or call one of its commands.

-### Commands:
+The traditional way of calling commands (`/command`) is also supported.

+## COMMANDS

 * **/start** (or **/baslat**) starts the bot and sends an introductory message.
 * **/help** (or **/yardim**) sends a message explaining the bot's functionalities.